thomashkolbe/8080_Home_Computer/README.md

 The entire system needs to be documented, the documents and the source code will be provided in this repository.
-I started working on drawing the schematics of the video &amp; sound extension board, but I haven't used a schematics drawing software like EagleCAD for decades and I have not yet worked with the Open Source software KiCAD yet.
+I started working on drawing the schematics of the video &amp; sound extension board, but I haven't used a schematics drawing software like [EAGLE](https://www.autodesk.com/products/eagle/overview) for decades and I have not yet worked with the Open Source software [KiCad](https://kicad.org/) yet.
 Hence, it may take a couple of weeks before I can deliver something nice.
 The source code needs some cleaning, and proper comments and credits have to be put at the beginning of each file.